odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 so called "artifact".
 An artifact is an ZIP file you can upload and deploy on your production server.

-These tools are very useful for creating artifacts:
+These tools are very useful to automate your software build processes:

-* [Apache Ant](https://ant.apache.org/bindownload.cgi) to automate your software build processes.
-Requires Java.
+* [Apache Ant](https://ant.apache.org/bindownload.cgi) - It's similar to Make, but it's implemented in Java.
+* [Phing](https://www.phing.info/) - A PHP build tool inspired by Apache Ant.

 For security reasons, you should switch off the output of all error details in production: